 Generalizing happens with the truck, too.
 While some dogs distinguish between the mail truck and any other truck, others begin to bark at all trucks.
 Lots of dogs learn that the mail truck always stops at their house, but the UPS and the FedEx trucks usually drive by.

-No matter why your dog is acting in this manner, there are things you can do to improve the situation and help your dog (and the mail carrier) have better experiences when around each other.
+No matter why your dog is acting in this manner, there are things you can do to improve the dog barking and help your dog (and the mail carrier) have better experiences when around each other.

 Prevent your dog from engaging in the problematic behavior.
 If it has become a habit, you need to break the habit, and that means avoid the problem so your dog doesn’t have yet another experience in which she successfully barks the mail carrier on his way.
 Each time she’s able to do that, she’s like an addict who’s taken another hit.